ossc-db/pg_hint_plan/README.md

 #### Hint for parallel plan

 This hint `Parallel` enforces parallel execution configuration on scans.
-The first and second parameter specifiy the table and number of workers to be used for the paralel scan.
+The first and second parameter specifiy the table and number of workers to be used for the parallel scan.
 The third parameter specifies the strength of enfocement. `soft` means that `pg_hint_plan` only changes `max_parallel_worker_per_gather`, leaving all other parameters to the planner. `hard` changes other planner parameters so as to forcibly apply the number.

 Parallel plan hints can affect scans on ordinary tables, inheritence parents, unlogged tables, and system catalogs.
 External tables, table functions, values clause, CTEs, views, and subqueries are not affected.
 Note that the internal tables of a view can be specified by its real name/alias as the target object.
 The following example shows that the query is enforced differently on each table.